inria-larsen/icub-learning-trajectories/README.md

 # icub-learning-trajectories
-[under dev] One C++ program allow to record trajectories (forces + end effector's cartesian positions).
-Then, a matlab program computes the distribution other three kind of trajectories and allows to recognize and to continue a movement when it is initate by the icub's partner.
+[under dev] One C++ program allows recording trajectories (forces + end effector's cartesian positions) from the iCub thanks to an haptic interface (in our case, the Geomagic Touch).
+The human demonstrates some movements to the robot thanks to the Geomagic, for example moving the arm.
+From the several demonstrations, a matlab program computes the distribution of the trajectories in the form of a proMP [1]; it is possible to predict the outcome of a movement initiated by the human and continue the movement without human assistance.

 If you have some question, remarks etc, send an email to oriane.dermy@inria.fr.

+[1] Paraschos, A.; Daniel, C.; Peters, J.; Neumann, G (2013).
+Probabilistic Movement Primitives, Advances in Neural Information Processing Systems (NIPS), MIT Press.

 ***WARNING: the  ICUB recording program is under developpment, do not launch it now without verify it.***